tardate/LittleCodingKata/tools/envsubst/README.md

 ## Notes

-`envsubst` is is available on most *nix systems and can be installed on MacOSX as part of the BSD gettext library.
+`envsubst` is is available on most *nix systems and can be installed on MacOS as part of the BSD gettext library.

 It's a useful tool for either completely or selectively substituting environment variables in text that has shell format strings.